 Dirty PR Exposed In Whale Oil Defamation Trial

 “It’s a good feeling to have it acknowledged we were actually defamed, and then apologised to for it,” said Mr Bradbrook.
-“To be accused of being a fraudster and associated with terrorism, as I was by the dirty PR campaign orchestrated by Graham, who at a time that he was working for British American Tobacco, and published by Cameron Slater was a terrible burden on me and my whānau for too many years.
+“To be accused of being a fraudster and associated with terrorism, as I was by the dirty PR campaign orchestrated by Graham, at a time that he was working for big tobacco, and published by Cameron Slater was a terrible burden on me and my whānau for too many years.
 It’s a great feeling to have a burden like that off your back”.

 “The exposure of these dirty PR tactics clears the way for all our colleagues who are advocating for strong public health policies to do so without fear of being abused and defamed in the media,” said Professor Sellman.
 “We didn’t fight this historic case all these years just for ourselves – there are bigger principles at stake here.”